-[33] The Respondent contends that Affidavit in Reply (Encl.
-7) was defective by reason of the fact that it was filed in breach of the 3 day period prescribed by Rule 30(2) of the Companies Winding-Up Rules.
-Having regard to the circumstances of this case where the 1st Petitioner's address is in Beaufort but he affirmed the Affidavit in Reply before a Commissioner For Oaths in Kota Kinabalu and the intervening weekend, the filing of the Affidavit in Reply is not inordinate.
-In addition to the AIO (Encl.
-5), the Respondent affirmed a Further Affidavit in Opposition on 7.7.2017 (Encl.6) which have the effect of extending the time to file the Affidavit in Reply beyond 10.7.2017.
-The said delay did not cause any injustice to the Respondent.
+[21] The Respondent contends that Affidavit in Reply (Encl.
+5) was defective by reason of the fact that it was filed in breach of the 3 day period prescribed by Rule 30(2) of the Companies Winding-Up Rules.
+Having regard to the circumstances of this case where the 1st Petitioner's address is in Beaufort but he affirmed the Affidavit in Reply before a Commissioner For Oaths in Kota Kinabalu and the intervening weekend, the filing of the Affidavit in Reply on 10.7.2017 is not inordinate.
+In addition to the AIO (Encl.3), the Respondent affirmed a Further Affidavit in Opposition on 7.7.2017 (Encl.
+4) which have the effect of extending the time to file the Affidavit in Reply beyond 10.7.2017.
+The said delay by the Petitioners did not cause any injustice to the Respondent.
 Even if Encl.
-7 is filed and served out of time, this is a proper case for the Court to exercise its discretion under Rules 193 and 194 of the Winding-Up Rules to extend the time for filing and service and cure the non-compliance.
+5 is filed and served out of time, this is a proper case for the Court to exercise its discretion under Rules 193 and 194 of the Winding-Up Rules to extend the time for filing and service of the Affidavit in Reply and cure the non-compliance.
 See Kilo Asset Sdn Bhd's case above.